-(I) Beginning (Editor's Note: The blank refers to 1 year after the effective date of adoption of this rulemaking.), for all public water systems, the filtered water turbidity shall be less than or equal to 0.15 NTU in at least 95% of the measurements taken each month under § 109.301(1).
+(I) Beginning (Editor's Note: The blank refers to 1 year AND 1 DAY after the effective date of adoption of this proposed FINAL-FORM rulemaking.), for all public water systems, the filtered water turbidity must be less than or equal to 0.15 NTU in at least 95% of the measurements taken each month under § 109.301(1).

-(II) Beginning (Editor's Note: The blank refers to 1 year after the effective date of adoption of this rulemaking.), for all public water systems, the filtered water turbidity shall be less than or equal to 1.0 NTU at all times, measured under § 109.301(1).
+(II) Beginning (Editor's Note: The blank refers to 1 year AND 1 DAY after the effective date of adoption of this proposed FINAL-FORM rulemaking.), for all public water systems, the filtered water turbidity must be less than or equal to 1.0 NTU at all times, measured under § 109.301(1).

-(D) Other filtration technologies.
+[(C)] (D) Other filtration technologies.
 The same performance criteria as those given for conventional filtration and direct filtration in clause (A) shall be achieved unless the Department specifies more stringent performance criteria based upon onsite studies, including pilot plant studies, where appropriate.